-This Policy applies when the Company provides the investment services of reception and transmission of orders in relation to one or more financial instruments and/or when executing orders on behalf of retail and professional clients.
+This Policy applies when the Principal provides the investment services in relation to one or more financial instruments and/or when executing orders on behalf of retail and professional clients.

-The financial instruments provided by the Company are Over the Counter (" OTC") Financial Contracts for Differences (CFDs).
+The financial instruments provided by the Principal are Over the Counter (" OTC") Financial Contracts for Differences (CFDs).
 In particular:

 - a.
 Contracts for Difference (CFDs) on currency pairs,

 - b.
 CFDs on spot metals,

 - c.
 CFDs on spot indices,

 - d.
 CFDs on spot commodities,

 - e.
-CFDs on futures.
+CFDs on futures,

 - f.
 CFDs on shares,

 - g.
 CFDs on Cryptocurrencies

-For more information on the contract specifications visit the Company's website at www.tdmarkets.co.za.
+For more information on the contract specifications visit www.tdmarkets.co.za.